There's an up-and-coming brand that creates original graphics, logos, and apparel with a skiing theme. Its name is nonsense.

 "The word 'nonsense' can be loosely translated as 'meaningless.'
 When I was a university student, there were a lot of indie brands around me that made their own T-shirts, but they all just kept coming and going and never lasted

-So we thought, what's the point in creating a brand that will eventually disappear?
-That's the antithesis to the idea, and we came up with the idea of "nonsense."
+So, with the antithesis of "What's the point of creating a brand that's going to disappear anyway?" in mind, we came up with the idea of "nonsense."

-...It was a bit edgy, wasn't it? (laughs) But, since we're doing the same thing in terms of creating a brand, we put strikethroughs through the font of the letters in the logo as a warning, or perhaps an underlying theme, that "there's no point in claiming that something is meaningless."
+...It was a bit edgy, wasn't it? (laughs) But, since we're doing the same thing in terms of creating a brand, we put a strikethrough over the font in the logo as a kind of warning or underlying theme: "There's no point in claiming that something is meaningless."

 With such roots, nonsense. was presented with a big opportunity last year

-He was approached to draw graphics for WAPAN, a ski brand that originated in Japan and was launched in 2018.
+I was offered the opportunity to create graphics for "WAPAN," a Japanese ski brand that was launched in 2018.

-WAPAN is a portmanteau of "wa" (harmony) and "Japan," and the brand's concept is to create skis that represent the best of Japan, made by Japanese people.
-The graphic designs are based on Japanese patterns such as Hanafuda cards and Ukiyo-e, and the skis are designed to allow skiers to enjoy Japanese snow with skis that are tailored to the Japanese body shape, attracting attention from dedicated skiers.
+WAPAN is a portmanteau of "Wa" (Japanese style) and "Japan," and its concept is to create skis that represent the best of Japan, made by Japanese people.
+The graphic designs are based on Japanese patterns such as Hanafuda (Japanese playing cards) and Ukiyo-e (woodblock prints), and the skis are designed to allow skiers to enjoy Japanese snow with skis that are tailored to the Japanese physique, which has attracted attention from core skiers.

 For more information on Waupun's 21-22 lineup, click here